Daniel Pries

 Actions

-Daniel Pries is a polyglot engineer with an absolute love for the science of telling electrons how to behave across a metal substrate, so that it brings people together.
-Whether its creating experiences for customers, solving unique technology problems, or coaching engineers to be the best versions of themselves to do the same.
+Daniel Pries is a polyglot engineering manager who loves the science of telling electrons how to behave across a metal substrate, so that it brings people together.
+Whether its creating experiences for customers, solving unique technology problems, or coaching engineers to be the best versions of themselves.

-For 8 hours a day, I have the unique privilege of guiding a few technology teams at M&T Bank.
+For 8 hours a day, I have the unique privilege of running a DevEx and Tooling organization at M&T Bank.
 I spend the other 16 hours on many amazing adventures and side quests with my wife and our five amazing children.

 Area of Expertise